3rd Rock from the Sun: Syndication

 In the United States, the series is distributed for syndication by Carsey-Werner Distribution, and entered broadcast syndication in September 1999, where it continued until the fall of 2004, when the show moved into limited-run barter syndication, where it remained until 2016; The Program Exchange handled distribution for Carsey-Werner.
 ABC Family aired reruns between 2002 and 2006.
 Reruns of the series aired on TV Land from 2008 through 2010.
 In the fall of 2010, ReelzChannel began airing the series.
 The series made its debut on digital broadcast network Laff on July 16, 2018, until May 16, 2021, when it moved to IFC.
 It aired on Cozi TV from July 18, 2021, to July 6, 2024.

 In Italy, this series aired on Italia 1 under the name Una famiglia del terzo tipo (A family of the third kind) in 1999.

 This series rerun is now also aired on Malaysia's national broadcast TV channel RTM's TV2 in the 12:30 am time slot on Tuesday and Wednesday nights.

 In the United Kingdom, the series originally aired on BBC Two from 1996 to 2002, and ITV2 later reran the entire series from 2005 to 2006.
-It has since rerun on Comedy Central, Channel 4, and 5Star.
+It has since reran on Comedy Central, Channel 4, and 5Star.

 In the fall of 2011, Canada's TVTropolis cable channel began airing the show, and featured a long weekend marathon run of episodes.

 Streaming

 Netflix made the complete series available online in March 2011.
 It was removed several months later in the fall of 2011, but returned on March 15, 2015, and was removed again exactly two years later.
 The series also was available to stream on Hulu.

-The series was available to stream in the United States on Amazon Prime Video, FilmRise, Tubi, Pluto TV, Crackle, Vudu, IMDb TV and Peacock, but as of late 2023 is only available on Hoopla and through television providers carrying IFC on demand.
+The series was available to stream in the United States on Amazon Prime Video, FilmRise, Tubi, Pluto TV, Crackle, Vudu, IMDb TV and Peacock, Hoopla and through television providers carrying IFC on demand, but is not currently available outside of purchase as of 2026.

 In the United Kingdom, as of 2024, the full series is available on Sky Go and Channel 4.

 In Australia, as of 2024, the full series is available on Stan.